SliderCO-007/travel-bucket-list/README.md

 The projects from previous problem sets taught me enough to create tables for users and their saved locations which provided the source for the list page to display the records in the Bootstrap card component.

-The search response card has an "Add" button which makes yet another Wikipedia API call to retrieve coordinates for the location to save with the brief description, the image URL and the title to the database because I had a requirement to map the locations on the list.
+The "Add" button on search response card makes yet another Wikipedia API call to retrieve coordinates which along with the brief description, the image URL and the title are saved to the database because of the requirement to map the locations on an interactive map.
-Yes, my project leverages Google Maps to bring the locations to life.
+The project leverages Google Maps to bring the locations to life.
 The interactive functionality of Google Maps is tremendous.
-Having used maps in previous projects, I knew this would be a great feature in this site.
-Google's documentation is exceptional.
-It is thorough, accurate and up-to-date.
+Having used maps in previous projects, I knew this would be a great addition to the project.
+Google's documentation is exceptional as it is thorough, accurate and current.
 It didn't take long to implement and customize the map to look and behave as I envisioned.

 Next, I wanted users to check items off their bucket list.
 Once they visit their location or even as they travel to reach it, they can create journal entries to record their thoughts and life events.
-A journal entry marks their location as visited in the first iteration of the site.
+A single journal entry marks the location as visited both on the main list page and changes the color of the marker on the map.
 The third table in the database, "journal" stores these entries and has a foreign key relationship to the bucket_lists table to tie them all together.
 Users can use this feature as a running journal and make multiple entries for each location as they progress or remember additional details.

 Finally, once all of the functional requirements have been addressed it is time to improve the design.
 I tapped Google's Gemini by submitting my login page template code and asking Gemini to improve my template to be more "professional and contemporary".
 I was shocked by the recommendation to use a two column structure with a dark overlay and white text to improve readability.
-While Gemini didn't produce code that properly rendered the stock image from Unsplash, I know CSS and Unsplash and was able to find an image then implement it using CSS in the style.css file.
+While Gemini's code didn't properly render the stock image from Unsplash, I know both CSS and Unsplash and was able to find an image then implement it using CSS in the style.css file.
 I experimented with some variants of this design while updating the rest of the site but landed on the same basic principles for consistency.
 The end result is a semi-professional looking site that I am proud to submit and share with friends and colleagues.

 Time will tell if I take this to the next level.
-The domain, travelbucketlist.com has been purchased and while there is not currently a site at the domain, it is listed for sale for $29,999.00.
+The domain, travelbucketlist.com has been purchased and while there is not currently a site at the domain, it is priced at $29,999.00.
 I could search for a variant of the domain and take it further.
-My initial research reveals that a Flask project can be hosted on Google Cloud using their Google Run technology.
+My initial research reveals that a Flask project can be hosted on Google Cloud using the Google Run technology.
 What I've created so far is a good start but to pursue something further will require additional features.
 The first one is likely an external database to handle the volume of users with their many destinations.
 Even the few users that I've created while developing the project reveals that the bucket_lists table could grow to be quite large.
 While I like SQLite, I would look at GCP's Firebase or Firestore technologies as I've found them easy to implement and very cost effective in past projects.
-Firebase Authentication service also offers the many authentication options that users expect in today's modern websites like the ability to log in using Facebook or Google.
+The Firebase Authentication service also offers the many authentication options that users expect in today's modern websites like the ability to log in using Facebook or Google.
 Next, users should be able to upload their own images.
-Everyone has smartphones and while my Google account has a running history of my travels, this site should provide the functionality for users to upload their images (perhaps from Google drive) to add them to their journal.
+Everyone has smartphones and I know my Google account has a running history of my travels, this site should provide the functionality for users to upload their images (perhaps from Google drive) to add them to their journal.

 ```